apache/dolphinscheduler/docs/docs/en/guide/metrics/metrics.md

 ### Process Metrics

+* dolphinscheduler_create_command_count: Indicates the number of command has been inserted.
 * dolphinscheduler_process_instance_submit_count: Indicates the number of process has been submitted.
 * dolphinscheduler_process_instance_running_gauge: Indicates the number of process are running now.
 * dolphinscheduler_process_instance_timeout_count: Indicates the number of process has been timeout.